OpenFTC/OpenRC-Turbo/readme.md

 ## Update Process

-Assuming you followed the above setup process, all that you need to do to update your fork when a new OpenRC release is available is `git pull upstream master`
+Assuming you followed the above setup process, all that you need to do to update your fork when a new OpenRC release is available is:

+ 1. `git pull upstream master`
+ 2. Perform a Gradle Sync
+ 3. If the project fails to build, try *Clean Project*, *Rebuild Project*, and *Invalidate Caches / Restart*

 ## Versioning Scheme